LENS-network-ai/LENS/README.md

 2. **Ramp (epochs T_w to T_w + T_r)**: Linear increase from λ₀ to 2λ₀
 3. **Plateau (epochs > T_w + T_r)**: Constant at 2λ₀

-Temperature uses cosine annealing from `initial-temp` to near-zero.
+Temperature uses cosine annealing from `initial-temp` to 0.67.

 ### Bayesian Optimization